taddes/Algos-And-Data-Structs-JS/13.Insertion Sort/insertion_sort.md

 ## Big O - Runtime Complexity - O (n^2)
 * O (n^2) - Quadratic - As size grows, so does complexity (nested loop).
+* Online Algorithm/Streaming in data - Algo that can work as data comes in.
+The value can be placed where it needs to be in order. **Effective for this use case.**